jonnyzar/OSCP_CheatSheets/diverse/pivoting_persistence_cheatsheet.md

 proxychains nmap -F 10.185.10.0/24

+### Using SSH

+#### SSH Local Port Forwarding

+* we need to forward packets to target via ssh client's port 4455 over sshserver to target's port 445. where 192.168.11.2 is a pivot point.

+`ssh -N -L 0.0.0.0:4455:10.16.223.217:445 root@192.168.11.2`

+Attacker can access remote victim port 445 locally on port 4455.

+### Using Socat

+#### Forward proxy with socat

+`socat -ddd TCP-LISTEN:7777,fork TCP:10.1.11.213:3060`

+This line is going to open a listener on 7777 and fork each new connection.
+New connections are then forwarded to `10.1.11.213:3060`.

+This is especially useful if socat is installed on target but not possible to install chisel.

 ## Configuration for Burp

 It can be tricky to use burp with socks but here is a good workaround